-As of Fall 2011 Professor Garry is no longer teaching, but continues to advise M.A. theses.
-In Fall 2011 she was Visiting Humphrey Chair of Feminist Philosophy at the University of Waterloo in Ontario, then in Fall 2013 she was Fulbright Professor at Eötvös Loránd University in Budapest.
+Professor Garry has retired from teaching, but continues to serve on M.A. thesis committees.
+Since retiring from Cal State LA, she has held visiting appointments as Humphrey Chair of Feminist Philosophy at the University of Waterloo in Ontario and Fulbright Professor at Eötvös Loránd University in Budapest.

 My primary research interests concern various topics in Feminist Philosophy.
 Some of my work has been in feminist approaches to epistemology and philosophical methods, particularly the intersection of feminist philosophy and analytic philosophy.
 Other papers have been on moral or social topics such as pornography, abortion, feminist analyses of sexuality, etc. More recently I have been writing about intersectional frameworks.